Bagram torture and prisoner abuse

 In 2005, The New York Times obtained a 2,000-page United States Army investigatory report concerning the homicides of two unarmed civilian Afghan prisoners by U.S. military personnel in December 2002 at the Bagram Theater Internment Facility (also Bagram Collection Point or B.C.P., now the Parwan Detention Facility) in Bagram, Afghanistan, and general treatment of prisoners.
-Two prisoners, Habibullah and Dilawar, were repeatedly chained to the ceiling and beaten, resulting in their deaths.
+Two Afghan men, Habibullah (30) and Dilawar (22), were repeatedly chained to the ceiling and beaten, resulting in their deaths.
 Military coroners ruled that both prisoners' deaths were homicides.
-Autopsies revealed severe trauma to both prisoners' legs, describing the trauma as comparable to being run over by a bus.
+Autopsies revealed severe trauma to both prisoners' legs; one of the coroners described the trauma as comparable to being run over by a bus.
 Seven soldiers were charged in 2005.

 Hajimumin, another prisoner, told Al Jazeera that they tied them to chairs and applied electric shocks for 30 seconds a time for torture purposes.